Aspirin effervescent tabletsPronunciation

 Brand Name: Examples include Alka-Seltzer and Medi-Seltzer

-Aspirin effervescent tablets is used for:
+Aspirin effervescent tablets are used for:

 Treating headaches, body aches, pain, heartburn, acid indigestion, and sour stomach.
 It may also be used for other conditions as determined by your doctor.

-Aspirin effervescent tablets is an antacid and analgesic combination.
+Aspirin effervescent tablets are an antacid and analgesic combination.
 Aspirin, the analgesic, works by inhibiting several different chemical processes within the body causing pain and inflammation.
 The antacid works by neutralizing stomach acid and relieving symptoms.

 Do NOT use aspirin effervescent tablets if: